‘How many more people have to die?’ Carbon monoxide kills two more in HUD housing

 “I didn’t want to see them bring my mother’s body out in a body bag,” she said.
 “And I didn’t want my children to see that.”

-Her father was soon airlifted to a Toledo hospital, where Gunn stayed by his bedside.
+Her father was soon airlifted to a hospital in Toledo, Ohio, where Gunn stayed by his bedside.
 But he never regained consciousness.

 “We went from planning one funeral to planning two,” Gunn said.